-AAD is a Cloud Identity and Access Management solution that provides directory services, application access management, and advanced identity protection. it Single Sign-On (SSO) and Multi-Factor Authentication (MFA) thereby protecting employees from cyberattacks.
+AAD is a Cloud Identity and Access Management solution that provides directory services, application access management, and advanced identity protection.
+It’s single sign-on (sso) and Multi-Factor Authentication (MFA) capability helps protect employees from cyberattacks.

-The Difference between Azure AD and Windows Active Directory: There is a Sligh difference as Windows Active Directory is focused on securing Windows desktops and servers while AAD is all about web-based authentication standards such as OpenID and OAuth.
+The Difference between Azure AD and Windows Active Directory: There is a slight difference as Windows Active Directory is focused on securing Windows desktops and servers on premise while AAD is all about web-based authentication standards such as OpenID and OAuth.

 Prices (License) – Editions of AAD: As of this time, this comes in four editions which are as follow;

 - Free Edition